-The directors of a failing company are likely to approach an insolvency advisor or licensed practitioner initially, for advice on how to proceed.
+The directors of a failing company are likely to approach a licensed insolvency practitioner initially, for advice and guidance on their options.
 If a formal insolvency procedure is decided upon, they will need to appoint a licensed IP to administer it.

 At this stage, company members vote on the insolvency practitioner’s appointment at their members’ meeting, after which a meeting of creditors is generally held.
 It is incumbent on all insolvency practitioners licensed by the government to act on behalf of creditors in any formal insolvency procedure, however.

 Failing to do this is illegal, and as a creditor you have recourse to vote on the appointment of a new office-holder at your creditors’ meeting, if the majority feel the existing IP is not fully representing creditor interests.

 Begbies Traynor is able to represent creditors at this meeting.
 We have vast experience in this role, and can act as office-holder should the majority of creditors vote against the current appointment.

 The level of fees charged by insolvency practitioners can sometimes be the cause of dispute, but this is one of the issues addressed during a creditors’ meeting – agreeing and setting the IP’s remuneration.

 Other problems can arise if the insolvency practitioner or advisor has promoted themselves as ‘director-friendly’ simply with a view to winning business via company liquidations.
 As we mentioned earlier, it is illegal to discount the rights of creditors during a formal liquidation process, and not to assume a duty of care to creditor groups.